11 bad driving habits you should ditch right now

 blowout tyre

-This is an easy mistake to make as in most emergency situations, it’s advisable to brake as hard as you can.
+This is an easy mistake to make as in most emergency situations, it’s advisable to brake as hard as it's safe to do so.

 This will more often than not, help you avoid a potential hazard while the anti-lock braking (ABS) will prevent skidding, so the car can come safely to a stop.